-Tom has received PPBSO Champion Supreme Honors through all grade levels during his individual and band career.
+Tom has received PPBSO (Canada) Champion Supreme Honors through all grade levels during his individual and band career.

-He played briefly with "The Clan McFarlane" (1980) and then joined the 78th Fraser’s (1982-1986) while Reid Maxwell was lead-tip.
+Tom played briefly with "The Clan McFarlane", St. Catherines, ON Canada (1980) and then joined the 78th Fraser’s, Toronto, ON Canada (1982-1986) while Reid Maxwell was lead-tip.
 After a brief hiatus Tom began to instruct local bands in Upstate NY, and now teaches many bands and individuals across North America both in person and via web based lessons.
 He has played for the Toronto Metro Police Band with Drew Duthart in the early 90’s, and then with Peel Regional Police

 Tom is a certified snare drumming adjudicator with EUSPBA and PPBSO and holds the highest level of certificate in drumming from the combined Royal Scottish Pipe Band Association, The Army School of Piping and Drumming and the Institute of Piping, known collectively as the Piping and Drumming Qualifications Board.